How to Draw with a Mechanical Pencil

 For this tutorial, I used the Faber-Castell Grip 1347.

-Nib size: 0.7 mm
+Thickness: 0.7 mm

-Value grade: B
+Hardness grade: B

-Quality mechanical pencils come with a quality eraser.
-Since the eraser is small, it is great for creating fine details, like hair.
+Keep in mind that quality mechanical pencils come with a quality eraser.
+Since this eraser is small, it is excellent for creating fine highlights and details, such as hair.
+In this example, I used the eraser to draw the lion's whiskers.

 For a complete list of the equipment I use, read my pencil drawing supply review.

-How Long it Takes to Sketch
+How Long It Takes to Sketch

 What Else Can You Do with Mechanical Pencils

-It is a quick way to show how to draw from life.
-Make sure to pay attention to foreshortening.
+I usually use a mechanical pencil when I teach.
+It is a quick and effective tool to show how to draw from life.
+When drawing from direct observation, make sure to pay close attention to foreshortening.

-If you are not sure how to compose a still life scene and render it, read my composition-drawing guide.
+If you are not sure how to compose a still-life scene and render it, read my composition-drawing guide.

-Any diagram, or representation of a process, is a good subject for mechanical pencil drawing.
+Any diagram or representation of a process is a good subject for mechanical pencil drawing.

 In the next example, I used a mechanical pencil to draw a tree with some points on things to pay attention to.